quephird/happiNESs/README.md

 ... or through hitting ⌘-1, ⌘-2, or ⌘-3, respectively.
 Alternately, if you are on macOS 15.1 or later, you can run the game in fullscreen mode by selecting the "Enter Full Screen" choice from the View menu or via hitting the 🌐-F chord.

 Hitting ⌘-R within happiNESs at any time while playing a game will reset it.
+You can also pause any game at any time by hitting ⌘-P; hitting that chord again will unpause it.

 # Supported games